Doing business with the United States of America

 Attending events

 Attending a local trade fair is an easy way to gain insight into the US market, meet new people, and build a network.
-You can find a list of American trade fairs on websites such as EventsEye and the AUMA Trade Fair Database.
+You can find a list of American trade fairs on websites such as the AUMA Trade Fair Database.
 Participating in a trade mission, submitting a joint exhibition entry, or partnering up with multiple companies at a trade fair will also help you expand your network.

 Support networks